-The pivotal event in any Virginia contested divorce process is the trial.
-After the two parties have completed discovery, the parties request a trial date.
-The trial will usually be held six to eight months after the request is made.
+The pivotal event in any contested divorce is the trial.
+After each party completes their discovery, they will request a trial date.

-The final stage of the Virginia contested divorce process is for the judge to make his decision on the outcome of the case.
+The final stage of the contested divorce process is for the judge to make the decision on the outcome of the case.
 After the commencement of the trial, the judge will review the evidence and issue a divorce order.

 Essentially, this order is the judge’s final ruling on the case.